profsmith89/ctps/_sources/chap12.md

 ```

 Notice that both of these iterative solutions require us to create a named temporary, which I called `result` in both solutions.
 This temporary exists in the recursive version of the code as the returned result from each recursive call.
-You can see this by watching the execution of [our complete recursive factorial function on Python Tutor](https://pythontutor.com/visualize.html#code=def%20factorial(n):%0A%20%20%20%20if%20n%20%3C%200:%0A%20%20%20%20%20%20%20%20raise%20ValueError(%22factorial%20is%20not%20defined%20for%20negative%20integers%22)%0A%20%20%20%20elif%20n%20%3C%202:%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20else:%0A%20%20%20%20%20%20%20%20return%20n%20*%20factorial(n%20-%201)%0A%20%20%20%20%0Afactorial(4)&cumulative=false&curInstr=0&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false).
+You can see this by watching the execution of our complete recursive factorial function on Python Tutor.[^fn11]

 ## Recursive merge sort

 You might prefer the simplicity of the code in `factorial` over the other two implementations.
 And if you are inclined to think mathematically, this implementation clearly reflects the problem's mathematical formulation, which might make this code easier for you to read and understand.

 This simplicity of expression is a characteristic of recursive code, and it is why there are quite a few people who speak with a religious fervor about recursion.
 But it is true that this simplicity-of-expression quality becomes more evident as the divide-and-conquer problems we're trying to solve become more complex.
-Let's keep this in mind as we look at the recursive solution to merge sort.[^fn11]
+Let's keep this in mind as we look at the recursive solution to merge sort.[^fn12]

 ```{code-block} python
 ---